apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 - [Account Profile Management](../registration/Account-Management-Overview.html) can now display the list of access tokens that are issued for an authenticated user.
 - [MDC logging](../logging/Logging-MDC.html) gains options to control what parameters or headers should be excluded from the logging output.
 - [Triggering interrupts](../webflow/Webflow-Customization-Interrupt-PerService.html) per service can now be controlled via Groovy.
+- [LDAP attribute repositories](../integration/Attribute-Resolution-LDAP.html) can now virtually rename an attribute to multiple names.

 ## Library Upgrades